 To ensure agents succeed in the fourth industrial revolution and beyond – Keller Williams has made several moves; the most pivotal being the firm’s shift into a technology company.

-This meant going from, “over 100 vendors providing technology to building it ourselves,” explained Josh Team, chief innovation officer for Keller Williams, a day prior.
+This meant going from, “over 100 vendors providing technology to building it ourselves,” explained Josh Team, president for Keller Williams, a day prior.

 It also led to the construction of the company’s innovation engine.